overturetool/overturetool.github.io/_workshops/15th-Overture-Workshop.md

 ## CALL FOR PAPERS

 Our workshop provides a forum for discussing and advancing the state of the art in formal modelling and analysis using VDM and its family of associated formalisms including extensions for distributed VDM and real-time systems.
 We strongly welcome contributions on the development of tools for as well as developments in foundations and reports of practical experience.
-Papers will be peer-reviewed by several members of the PC, must use the Springer LNCS format, and should not exceed 15 pages in length.
+Each paper will be peer-reviewed by three members of the PC, must use the Springer LNCS format, and should not exceed 15 pages in length.
 Accepted papers will be published in a Newcastle University Technical Report.
 The scope of the workshop includes, but is not restricted to:

 * Reports of applications of VDM technology, especially reports of industrial use.